lsst.ts.tcpip

 try:

-data = reader.readuntil(tcpip.TERMINATOR) # or reader.read or reader.readline
+data = reader.readuntil(tcpip.DEFAULT_TERMINATOR) # or reader.read or reader.readline

 # If data is empty then the connection is closed and reader.at_eof() will be True.